Gere321123/web-scraping-app/README.md

 # web-scraping-app

-This program is finding the best price for a travel insurance in Serbia
+This program is finding the best prices for travel insurances in Serbia